 - Inverted in the case of The Real Ghostbusters and Ghostbusters 2.
 It's been said GB2 is seen as the runt of the franchise because RGB set such a high standard with writing and characterization.

 - My Little Pony is frequently dismissed as a Glurge outlet.
 This is almost entirely because of G3, which consists almost entirely of saccharine nonsense.
-People turned onto the franchise by My Little Pony: Friendship Is Magic are often surprised to find G1 can be remarkably more mature than they previously thought.
+People turned onto the franchise by My Little Pony: Friendship Is Magic are often surprised to find the G1 TV specials, movie, and cartoon show can be remarkably mature, and even a bit dark.